TremaineJScott/board_game_ai/README.md

 The approach of scoring categories and mechanics not only aids in the model's predictive accuracy but also in interpretability.
 Analysts can understand the impact of a game's thematic elements and gameplay mechanisms on its overall rating, offering valuable insights into consumer preferences and market trends.

+## Data Preparation

+### Feature Matrix and Target Vector

+The data is prepared for machine learning by creating a feature matrix `X` and a target vector `y`.
+The feature matrix includes all relevant numerical features that are expected to influence the board game ratings, which are our target variable.
+We exclude non-predictive columns such as 'names' from the feature set.
+The target vector `y` comprises the board game ratings that we aim to predict.

+### Training and Testing Sets

+We split our dataset into training and testing sets, with 80% of the data used for training our model and the remaining 20% for testing its predictive power.
+This split helps in validating the performance of our machine learning model on unseen data, ensuring its effectiveness and generalization capability.

+## Model Training and Evaluation

+### Linear Regression Model

+A Linear Regression model is chosen for its simplicity and interpretability.
+It is trained on the training set to understand the relationships between the features and the target variable.

+### Performance Metrics

+After training, we predict the ratings on the test set and evaluate the model's performance using the Mean Squared Error (MSE) metric.
+MSE provides us with a single aggregate figure representing the average of the squares of the errors between the predicted and actual ratings, giving us a sense of the model's accuracy.